 President & Treasurer

 Nick Lapham is a lifelong conservationist with professional experience in the non-profit, philanthropic and government sectors.
-He’s held senior positions with Conservation International, World Wildlife Fund and the UN Foundation while also serving in the State Department and White House during the Clinton administration.
-Along with his wife Gardiner, he owns an organic farming business in Rappahannock County, Virginia.
-Nick is a trustee of Friends of Kenya Wildlife Trust, the Virunga Fund and College of the Atlantic.
+He held senior positions with Conservation International, World Wildlife Fund and the UN Foundation and also served in the State Department and White House during the Clinton administration.
+Along with his wife, he owns an organic farming business in Rappahannock County, Virginia.
+Nick is a director of College of the Atlantic in Bar Harbor, Maine.

 Clark S. Mitchell